 We invite you to remember Sister by making a contribution in her name to the Sisters of the Holy Cross Ministry with the Poor Fund at www.cscsisters.org Kaniewski Funeral Home is handling arrangements for Thursday, January 2, 2020 at the Church of Our Lady of Loretto.
 Visitation will be 9:15 a.m. with the Holy Rosary at 9:45 a.m.
 Other prayers at 10:15 a.m. immediately followed by the Mass of Resurrection.

-To send flowers to Sister M. Lourdes (Anna May) Kelly, C.S.C.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sister M. Lourdes (Anna May) Kelly, C.S.C., please visit our floral store.